-As long as the Lieb-Robinson bound holds, we can extend our main results to more general quantum systems such as the long-range interacting systems with power-law decaying interactions (see also Appendix~\ref{sec:Beyond short/range interacting spin systems}).
+Provided the Lieb-Robinson bound holds, the primary results of this study can be extended to more general quantum systems such as long-range interacting systems with power-law decaying interactions (see also Appendix~\ref{sec:Beyond short/range interacting spin systems}).